yungyuc/nsdhw_21au/proposal/BlueBug12/README.rst

 Problem to solve
 =================
-| In the computer science domain, there are plenty of problems that have been proved to be NP-complete.
+| In the computer science domain, there are plenty of problems that have been proved to be **NP-complete**.
 As we know, there is still no
 | polynomial-time algorithm to solve those problems efficiently.
 Therefore, heuristic algorithms become useful when we are dealing with
-| them, and simulated-annealing( SA for short) is one of the well-known and effective heuristic algorithm.
+| them, and **simulated-annealing**( **SA** for short) is one of the well-known and effective heuristic algorithm.
 The name of the algorithm comes
 | from annealing in metallurgy, a technique involving heating and cooling of a material to change its physical properties.
 The first step
 | is to heat up a material until it reaches an annealing temperature, then cool it down slowly in order to change the material to a desired
 | structure.
 The "heat up and cool down" process is actually the key idea of SA algorithm.
 It provides a effective way to a approximate